lowcodeunit/public-web-docs/docs/getting-started/create-first-project.md

 import gitHubGrantBtn from '../../static/img/screenshots/github-grant-button.png';
 import saveBtn from '../../static/img/screenshots/save-button.png';
 import addBtn from '../../static/img/screenshots/add-button.png';
+import launchBtn from '../../static/img/screenshots/launch-button.png';
 import createNewProjectBtn from '../../static/img/screenshots/create-new-project-button.png';

 # Creating your First Project

-At its simplest, LowCodeUnit will host static sties and frontend frameworks.
-In this step, we'll start simple, and then start adding to our application.
+At its simplest, LowCodeUnit will host static sites and frontend frameworks of your choosing.
+In this step, we'll start simple, and then work on adding some other features to our project.

 ## Connect Git Provider